 Secondly, we have the labor costs.
 This one falls under internal costs.
 However, it does not have that much impact on the final cost.
 Some manufacturers do save money in this regard.
 They do it by operating in a region where the labor costs are not that much.
 So, this does not really fall under fixed costs either.

 A car business has to spend money on other factors too.
-These other factors contain dealership markups, warehouse costs, sticker price, packaging cost, and others.
+These other factors contain dealership markups, warehouse costs, sticker prices, packaging costs, and others.
 The dealership markups will usually depend on how many cars the car company is providing.

 Usually, the more cars the dealership carries, the more money the manufacturer has to spend.
 This thing does not depend on the size of the car, though.
 A small car will generally have the same dealership as a large car as long as it does not have a higher price.